surrealdb/surrealmx/README.md

 #### Historical reads

-MemoDB's MVCC (Multi-Version Concurrency Control) design allows you to read data as it existed at any point in time.
+SurrealMX's MVCC (Multi-Version Concurrency Control) design allows you to read data as it existed at any point in time.
 This enables powerful use cases like:

 - **Audit trails**: See what data looked like at specific timestamps
 - **Time-travel debugging**: Examine application state at the time of an issue